bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 Before deploying your app to any marketplace you need to generate a codesigned .ipa and/or APK so make sure you perform these steps:

 1. Add the **Cordova archive** or the **Ionic archive** step to your workflow.
-(Note that if you're building for both iOS and Android in one project, and either of your apps fails, the whole **Cordova Archive/Ionic Archive** Step will fail.)
+(Note that if you're building for both iOS and Android in one project, and either of your apps fails, the whole **Cordova archive / Ionic archive** Step will fail.)
 2. Fill in the required inputs.
    * The **Platform** input needs to be set to **device**.
    * The **Build command configuration** input must match the **Build configuration** input of the **Generate cordova build configuration** Step.